BSc (Hons) Sound Design

 MAP does this by nurturing collaborative projects, such as research and careers events, panel events, various education and skills work, policy work, and career opportunities.
 Fundamentally MAP provides extra opportunities to individuals who want to build careers out of their passion for music.
 This helps to future-proof the music industry by ensuring new entrants have the right mix of experience and skills.

 Our state-of-the-art recording studios and Dolby Atmos certified sound lab, give you access to the space and technology you need.
 From individual edit rooms up to large Pro Tools Ultimate studios with attached live rooms and vocal booths, we have it all to help you gain hands-on experience.

 - Studio 1 boasts a Dolby Atmos 7.1.4 speaker system and an Avid S6 console.
 We are one of the first Universities in the UK to adopt Dolby Atmos into a music environment.
 Find out more about Studio 1 in this tour.

 - Studio 2 boasts an Avid D-Command control surface and 24 channels of Focusrite ISA828 microphone preamps.

 - Studio three and the Electronic Music Studio are based around Avid S3/S4 control surfaces and UAD Apollo x8 audio interfaces.

 - The edit booths are equipped with microphone preamps from Avid.

 What will I study?

 The course covers all the relevant building blocks of sound design.
-In addition to core recording and mixing skills, you’ll also get to grips with areas such as audio programming and synthesis, game engines and audio middleware, field sound recording, experimental composition and digital instrument design, and spatial audio.
+In addition to core recording and mixing skills, you’ll also get to grips with areas such as location field recording, audio programming and synthesis, game engines and audio middleware, experimental composition and sonic arts, and spatial audio.

 How will I be taught and assessed?